Deciphering the global production network from cross-border firm transactions: Results

-We wish to show that statistically its very unlikely we could have found these links at random.
-To do this, we simulate 100k random networks with the same number of nodes (as those identified in the sector supply chain) and compare the modularity score of our subgraph to those of the random networks.
-The modularity score essentially tells us how modular or connected the subgraph is compared to what would be expected at random under a null model (we use a standard null model which randomly allocates edges while keeping the node degree fixed).
-We compare the modularity of our network (far right axis) to the distribution of modularity scores for the ensemble of 100k subgraphs, finding an extremely low probability that our subgraph would be simulated at random (pvalue shown).
+Could these links be random?
+In other words, if we selected a random set of products, would they also have a similar link density?
+To test this, we simulate 100k random subgraphs with the same number of nodes (as those identified in the sector supply chain) and compare the modularity score of our subgraph to those of the random subgraphs.
+The (directed) modularity score \cite{leicht2008community} essentially tells us how modular or connected the subgraph is compared to what would be expected at random under a null model (we use a standard configuration null model which randomly allocates edges while keeping the node degree fixed).
+We compare the modularity of our network (far right axis) to the distribution of modularity scores for the ensemble of 100k random subgraphs, finding an extremely low probability that our subgraph would be simulated at random (p-value shown).

-\textbf{Both downstream and upstream links predict country-product export diversification patterns.} Finally, we probe whether metrics derived from our network are predictive of country-product diversification patterns.
-To do this, we use a similar approach to a large literature on density metrics in EEG \citep{hidalgo2018principle} to construct a 'downstream' (and analogous 'upstream') density metric.
-As illustrated in Figure 7 A/D, essentially, for a product $p$, this captures the share of top in-degree neighbouring products present in country $c$:

-where $J_p$ is the set of top $k=50$ edges from $p$ to all nodes, and $M_{p,c}=1$ if product $p$ is present in country $c$ (and otherwise 0).
-We construct an equivalent 'upstream density' metric.

-Similar to \citet{o2021productive}, we perform a standard Probit regression for the probability of a product appearance of the form:

-where $R_{p,c} =1$ if product $p$ was present in country $c$ in 2021 but absent in 2016, $\Phi$ is a normal cumulative distribution function, and $\gamma_p$ and $\eta_c$ are product and country fixed effects respectively.

-The tables in Figure B/E show that both downstream and upstream links predict country-product export diversification patterns with high predictive power (the AUC or 'area under the curve' measures the model's ability to distinguish between positive and negative cases) for both models with and without fixed effects.
-The AUC values we find are in line with the literature on predicting product entries in countries, and other similar efforts to predict diversification on a range of scales using density metrics derived from a variety of networks capturing 'capability overlap' between products \citep{hidalgo2007product, o2021productive}.

-Figure C/F shows, perhaps counter-intuitively but in line with some of the validation steps above, that the predictive power is highest for low firmcount.
-Hence, including 'weak links' for which there is relatively lower certainty is informative for the model.
-The predictive power is also higher for lower entry threshold - i.e., we better predict small increases in Rpop (which compares a country’s per capita production levels in a product to the world’s overall per capita production of the product) over a 5 year period compared to larger jumps.